Wrongful life: History

 Historically, only parents could sue for their own damages incurred as a result of the birth of a disabled child (e.g., the mother's own pregnancy medical bills and cost of psychiatric treatment for both parents' emotional distress resulting from the realization that their child was disabled).
 This cause of action is known as wrongful birth.
 But the child could not sue for his or her own damages, which were often much more substantial, in terms of the cost of round-the-clock personal care and special education.

 In four U.S. states—California, Maine, New Jersey, and Washington—the child is allowed to bring a wrongful life cause of action for such damages.
 In a 1982 case involving hereditary deafness, the Supreme Court of California was the first state supreme court to endorse the child's right to sue for wrongful life, but in the same decision, limited the child's recovery to special damages.
 This rule implies that the child can recover objectively provable economic damages, but cannot recover general damages like subjective "pain and suffering"—that is, monetary compensation for the entire experience of having a disabled life versus having a healthy mind and/or body.

 The Supreme Court of California's 1982 decision, in turn, was based on the landmark California Court of Appeal decision in Curlender v.
 Bio-Science Laboratories (1980).
 The Curlender decision involved a child who was allegedly born with Tay–Sachs disease after the parents relied upon the defendants' representations about the reliability of their genetic tests in refraining from proceeding with amniocentesis.

 The most famous passage from the Curlender opinion is as follows:

 Curlender was not the first appellate decision to authorize a cause of action for wrongful life—it noted that a 1977 decision of the intermediate appellate court of New York had taken the same position, and was promptly overruled by the highest court of that state a year later.
 However, Curlender stands as the first such appellate decision which was not later overruled.

-Most other jurisdictions, including New York, England and Wales, Ontario, and Australia, have refused to allow the wrongful life cause of action.
+Most other jurisdictions, including all U.S. states except California, Maine, New Jersey, and Washington; England and Wales; Ontario; and Australia, have refused to allow the wrongful life cause of action.

 In Germany, the Federal Constitutional Court declared wrongful life claims unconstitutional.
 The court reasoned that such a claim implies that the life of a disabled person is less valuable than that of a non-disabled one.
 Therefore, claiming damages for one's life as such violates the human dignity principle codified in the first article of the German Basic Law.